jonasbn/bash_completion_carton/README.md

 A more elaborate piece of documentation on `bash` is also available from **The Linux Documentation Project** in the [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/tabexpansion.html).
 Another insightful read is the [project description](http://freecode.com/projects/bashcompletion).

-This implementation is based on [SonarQube Bash Completion](https://github.com/a1dutch/sonarqube-bash-completion).

 ## Usage

 ```